DHIWAHAR-K/Automatic-Speech-Recognition/readme.md

 4. Checkpointing and Model Saving: Checkpoints are saved after every epoch, and the final trained model is stored in .keras format for future inference.

 5. Training Loss Plot: A graph of training and validation loss is generated to visually track the model’s performance over time.

+## License

+Feel free to copy and paste this README structure into your README.md file.
+This README accurately reflects the setup, dependencies, and usage for the speech-to-text model.